mkudija/mkudija.github.io/reading-notes/_md/2025-01-14-Traditional Logic I.md

 | **Universal**      | A (All S is P)  | E (No S is P)     |
 | **Particular**     | I (Some S is P) | O (Some S is not P) |

-## Chapter 6: Contradictory and Contrary Statements
+## Chapter 6-7: Contradictory, Contrary, Subcontrary, and Subalternate Statements
 - Categorical statements can be related in **Opposition** or in **Equivalence**
 - **Opposition**: statements in opposition *affirm* and *deny* the same predicate of the same subject
 	- Contradictory